craigxchen/BlackjackRL/README.md

 ## Getting Started

 QL_Agent is equipped with typical methods used in decaying epsilon-greey Q-learning.
+Consistently converges to optimal.

 Blackjack_Complete is a customizable blackjack environment for a learning agent to interact with

 VFA_Net is a sequential neural net written using primarily Numpy.
 This is used in place of PyTorch or Tensorflow due to the need for rapid flexibility in customization.

-All Value Function Approximation (VFA) files are not complete
+VFA_TD is a work in progress.

 ## Notes

 Up-to-date versions:

-VFA_TDv6 is functional, still does not converge to optimal.
+VFA_TDv6 is functional

-QL_Agent DOES converge to optimal, run QL_Agent.py to see what the optimal value function looks like.
+Blackjack_Complete_TEST is the same as the original version; however, it includes a few extra functions to simplify life in the TD learning model.

 ## Test Results:

-VFA_TDv6:
+Using **1-hot encoding**, the neural net converges in both VFA_TDv6 and v7.
+Also loosely converged when sampling instead of computing expected value for the TD update.

-using 512 neurons in hidden layer, ALPHA = 1000, GAMMA = 1, NUM_TRIALS = 100000 and 500000, function initialized to zero
+Parameters: 512 neurons, ALPHA = 1000, GAMMA = 1, NUM_TRIALS = 100000 and 500000, function initialized to zero

-converges for:

-1-hot encoding and relu, leakyRelu -- see results folder
+Non-linearities: ReLU -- see results folder

-normalized vector encoding still does not converge
+Using **normalized 3-vector**, the neural net sometimes converges.

+Parameters: 2048 neurons, ALPHA = 1000, GAMMA = 1, NUM_TRIALS = 100000,500000,1000000 function initialized to zero

+Non-linearities: ReLU

 ## Authors